 Measuring Product Efficiency

-Lenovo is also engaged with other members of the information and communication technology (ICT) industry, academia and ENERGY STAR® in the development of a tool to simplify and expedite determination of the PCF for ICT products through the Product Attribute Impact Algorithm (PAIA) project.
+Lenovo is engaged with other members of the information and communication technology (ICT) industry, academia and ENERGY STAR® in the development of a tool to simplify and expedite determination of the PCF for ICT products through the Product Attribute Impact Algorithm (PAIA) project.
 It is hoped that this work will move the industry towards a standard method for establishing PCF.
-Lenovo's product development groups are currently in process of evaluating PAIA notebook PCF calculation tool and engaged in development of a tool for desktops and monitors.
-As a PAIA project member, Lenovo is also a participant in the EU ICT footprint pilot tests.
-The project is assessing the compatibility of methodologies for the measurement of the energy consumption and carbon emissions arising from the lifecycle of ICT products and services.
-More information is available at http://www.ict-footprint.com.
+Lenovo’s product development groups are currently in process of using PAIA notebook, desktop and monitor PCF calculation tool and engaged in development of a tool for all-in-ones and tablets.

 Internally Lenovo continues to work on quantifying the lifetime impact of its products.
 The carbon footprint of Lenovo's products will help identify lifecycle areas where GHG emissions can be effectively reduced.
 An internal product carbon footprint calculation guidance has been developed to support quantifying the product life cycle GHG emissions of Lenovo's products.
 This document is written in accordance with ISO 14040 & 44 Environmental management – Life cycle assessment and consistent with Publicly Available Specification 2050, and Greenhouse Gas Protocol's Product Accounting & Reporting Standard.
 Each business unit must follow this guide in assessing the life cycle emissions of its products.